snowake4me/wled-hass-pixel-art/README.md

 All I did was copy/pasta the various codes for both libraries, and wrap each in a simple one-line script to invoke them.

 ## Usage
-Just set one of both environment variables appropriate to your device:
+Just set one or both environment variables appropriate to your device(s):

 WLED_16x16_IP=<WLED IP Address> or hostname for 16x16 matrix.